Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013: Criticism

 Compliance to this statute has so far been left to the vagaries of the employers and government has not taken any significant step to enforce the law so far.
 For example, 6 months after the law came into effect, the state of UP remained dreadful as women could not participate in the workforce due to sexual harassment.
 Everyday women are being harassed but there are no records for many cases.

+While companies in India must implement the POSH policy, very few resources like slides, posters & case studies are available for companies online.